 You may have been told stories about how great life in Canada is, or how friendly Manitobans are prior to coming here.
 While these stories can be true, what you expect may be different from what you experience once you’re here.
 For example, while Manitobans are friendly, some newcomers might find it hard to make personal connections because of the language barrier or perhaps, culture.

-Although the assimilation experience can vary from person to person, generally, newcomers go through the same stages of cultural adaption.
+Although the process of assimilation can vary from person to person, newcomers generally go through the same stages of cultural adaptation.
 This will be discussed in the following video by Francis Tremblay of Entry Program.
 Aside from this, he will also talk about the elements of successful cultural adaptation, the features of Canadian life (how Canadians view time, communication, status, rule of law, and community life) and suggestions on how to adjust to various situations.

 Adapting to Canadian culture

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.

 You must first complete the following:

 You have reached 0 of 0 point(s), (0)

 Earned Point(s): 0 of 0, (0)

 According to the speaker, cultural adaptation is a short process.CorrectIncorrect